fdecunta/rotulator/README.md

 # How to use

-1. **Create a YAML file with a template** to specify your experimental design:
+1. **Create a YAML file with a template** to specify the experimental design:

 ```
 rotulator -t